 Dr. Choi recommends laser surgery as a minimally invasive alternative to traditional gum disease treatment.
 Recovery time is faster and rarely requires pain medication, and the procedure itself does not cause bleeding or inflamed gums.
 The treatment boasts FDA approval as a viable method of treating gum disease and has a strong background of scientific research.
 It also stimulates bone growth, usually eliminating the need for grafting.
 The technology leaves healthy tissue intact, protecting the patient against further gum recession and helping the patient keep his or her natural teeth.

-If you have any of the symptoms of gum disease, call Dr. Choi’s McKinney, TX office today to schedule a consultation and discover whether LANAP will work for you.
-Dr. Choi offers patients the latest technologies in periodontal treatment.
-If you have bleeding or receding gums, or have lost teeth, let Dr. Choi help!
+If you have any of the symptoms of gum disease, call our office today to schedule a consultation and discover whether LANAP will work for you.
+We offer patients the latest technologies in periodontal treatment.
+If you have bleeding or receding gums, or have lost teeth, let us help!
 Services offered include laser gum surgery, dental implants, gum and bone grafting, and sedation.
 Contact us for an appointment today.